libp2p/blog/src/_blog/cryptotls.md

 And while we have a small workaround for one remaining [issue](https://github.com/golang/go/issues/60506), we are hopeful of a resolution in the next release.

 The newly introduced changes have been released in quic-go v0.37 (TODO: link), and in go-libp2p (TODO: insert version).
-We anticipate that these changes will work seamlessly once users update their dependencies and compiler version.
-Please let us know if you run into any problems!
+We anticipate that these changes will work seamlessly once users update their dependencies and compiler version, but please let us know if you run into any problems!

 ## A few words on the Go team’s QUIC efforts